Your Rights as a California Policyholder

 - Offer substantially less than the reasonable value and force you to litigate.

-- Delay payment of undisputed amounts in order to influence settlement of disputed amounts.
+- Delay payment of undisputed amounts to influence settlement of disputed amounts.

 - Require you to submit to unreasonable examinations or documentation demands.